Steady, As She Goes: Music video

 There are two music videos for "Steady, As She Goes".
 The first music video was directed by Jim Jarmusch, and focuses on the band performing the song.
 It premiered on MTV Two on March 10, 2006, and was also available for streaming on the band's website.
-In the second music video, the Raconteurs teamed up with Paul Reubens.
-In this video, each band member plays an imaginary speed-racing hero in an old-fashioned soap box race, following the heroes on their cut-throat chase for first place.
+In the second music video, directed by The Malloys, the Raconteurs teamed up with Paul Reubens.
+In this video, each band member plays an imaginary speed-racing hero in an old-fashioned soapbox race, following the heroes on their cut-throat chase for first place.
 Reubens plays an unscrupulous pit boss, stooping to low levels to ensure a win for his racer, Jack Lawrence.
 Lawrence and Reubens (wearing standard melodrama-villain handlebar moustaches) cheat many times throughout the race, to make sure that Lawrence wins.
 Patrick falls off a cliff, Brendan crashes, and Reubens shoots White ("the Copper Kid") with a blow gun.
 Lawrence wins.
 The latter video premiered exclusively on Yahoo!
 Music on June 19, 2006.

-Covers

-The song was covered by Corinne Bailey Rae for BBC Radio 1's Live lounge.
-It was frequently covered live by Fitz and the Tantrums, and was covered live by Adele during "Backstage at BBC Radio 1's Big Weekend" on May 10, 2008.
-It was additionally covered in an October 2019 video essay by Abigail Thorn.